telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/known-issues.md

 ### Editor

-The Thumbnails view of ImageBrowser is not supported because the **System.Drawing** namespace is [not part of ASP.NET Core](https://blogs.msdn.microsoft.com/dotnet/2016/02/10/porting-to-net-core/).
+The **Thumbnails** view of the ImageBrowser is not supported because the `System.Drawing` namespace is [not part of ASP.NET Core](https://blogs.msdn.microsoft.com/dotnet/2016/02/10/porting-to-net-core/).
 However, a third-party library can be used for the server-side processing of images.

 ### MultiSelect